-e.
+- Step 1-Determine the denominator by identifying for each school the number of English learners: with prior year and current year academic English assessment scores in the form of WIDA proficiency levels; and whose prior year score was below 5.0 (and were therefore not already considered fluent); and - Step 2-Determine the numerator by identifying for each school the number of students identified under Step 1 who attained: a current year score that is at least 0.4 proficiency levels higher than their prior year score; or at least a 5.0 proficiency level. - f.e.
 School Quality or Student Success Indicator(s).
 Describe each School Quality or Student Success Indicator, including, for each such indicator: (i) how it allows for meaningful differentiation in school performance; (ii) that it is valid, reliable, comparable, and statewide (for the grade span(s) to which it applies); and (iii) of how each such indicator annually measures performance for all students and separately for each subgroup of students.
-For any School

-Quality or Student Success indicator that does not apply to all grade spans, the description must include the grade spans to which it does apply.
+For any School Quality or Student Success indicator that does not apply to all grade spans, the description must include the grade spans to which it does apply.

-In addition to the school quality indicators described here, state law also provides schools the opportunity to select other indicators local communities value.
-Such indicators will be highlighted on the school's report card but not factored into accountability system calculations (UCA Section 53E-5-211).
+In addition to the school quality indicators described here, state law also provides schools the opportunity to select other indicators local communities value.-to Such indicators will be highlighted on the school's report card but not factored into accountability system calculations (UCA Section 53E-5-21153A-1-1112, as in effect November 1, 2017).